hapax/hapax.github.io/outreach.md

   fundamental constants, natural units, and black holes.
 - [*Physics Circle: problems and solutions*](assets/circle-probs.pdf)
   (2018--19).
 A medley of problems on everything from string theory to Starbucks.
-Requires only high school physics and a strong constitution.
+Requires a good background in high school physics and maths.

 ### Teaching